apscherbach/apscherbach.github.io/README.md

 ### Professional Background

-- Bachelor of Computer Science
+- Bachelor in Computer Science
 - Software Process Improvement Specialist
 - Open source and Liux Entusiast
 - 20 years of experience in Linux